giannifontanot/portfolio-old/README.md

 ## Installation
 Nothing is required, except the PureCSS library.
 ## Usage
-If you want to grab the code to make your own, yoy are very welcome!
+If you want to get the code to create your own, you are welcome!
 Just fork it from GitHub.

 ![portfolio-old.gif](portfolio-old.gif)
 ## Credits